Huge Carseat Recall: Graco Products Targetted

 Thus far, there are no reports of injuries associated with this issue.

 If you have one of these car seats, follow the details of the recall.
 Graco has said they will give a new buckle to owners of the seven models they won’t be recalling, so it may be worthwhile to be safe rather than sorry.
-If your child has been injured due to any child safety seat, please contact the Texas Defective Product Injury Lawyers at Hill Law Firm immediately, in order to protect your rights.
+If your child has been injured due to any child safety seat, please contact the Texas Defective Product Injury Lawyer at Hill Law Firm immediately, in order to protect your rights.